Createdd/Writing/2020/articles/mlApiCovid.md

 I am always happy for constructive input and how to improve.

 There are numerous things to improve and build upon.
-For example the machine learning part has very low effort.
+For example, the machine learning part has a very low effort.
 The preparation was very rough and many steps are missing.
-From my professional work I am aware of this fact.
+From my professional work, I am aware of this fact.
 However, I cannot cover every detail in one article.
-Nevertheless I am curious to hear your suggestions on improvement in the comments. :)
+Nevertheless, I am curious to hear your suggestions on improvement in the comments. :)

 If you need more information on certain parts, feel free to point it out in the comments.